FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 Does the CoC apply for short term extension or temporary renewal of lease agreements?

-The CoC is applicable for lease agreements of Qualifying Retail Premises, regardless of whether it is for extension or renewal.
+The CoC is applicable for lease agreements of Qualifying Leases for Retail Premises, regardless of whether it is for extension or renewal.
 The CoC will not apply to short term extension or temporary renewal of lease agreements for lease tenure of less than 1 year.

 Does the CoC apply to agreements and licenses of atrium/popup/pushcart rental?